Are you heading to the Greek islands and looking for the best things to do in Mykonos? We’ve got you covered!

 The white sand, calm waters, and fewer crowds make the beach an ideal spot to spend the entire vacation.
 You can rent a sea-facing villa and enjoy the views every second of your stay.

 The sandy paradise has everything you may need.
-Two beach restaurants, Loan and Solymar, offer local cuisine, refreshing cocktails, and entertainment.
+Two beach restaurants, Lohan and Solymar, offer local cuisine, refreshing cocktails, and entertainment.